OpenNebula/docs/source/release_notes/release_notes/features.rst

 On-demand Provision of Virtual Data Centers
 ===========================================

-- A vDC is a **fully-isolated virtual infrastructure environment** where a Group of users, optionally under the control of the vDC admin, can create and manage compute and storage capacity.
+- A vDC is a fully-isolated virtual infrastructure environment where a Group of users, optionally under the control of the vDC admin, can create and manage compute and storage capacity.
-- **User Groups** can be assigned one or more **resource providers**.
+- User Groups can be assigned one or more resource providers.
 Resource providers are defined as a cluster of servers, virtual networs, datastores and public clouds for cloud bursting in an OpenNebula zone.
 Read more in the :ref:`Users and Groups Management Guide <managing-resource-provider-within-groups>`.
-- A special **administration group** can be defined to manage specific aspects of the group like user management or appliances definition.
+- A special administration group can be defined to manage specific aspects of the group like user management or appliances definition.
 Read more in the :ref:`Managing Users and Groups <manage_users>` guide.
-- **Sunstone views** for new groups can be dynamically defined without the need of modifying the Sunstone configuration files.
+- Sunstone views for new groups can be dynamically defined without the need of modifying the Sunstone configuration files.
 More information in the :ref:`Sunstone Views <suns_views>` guide.
 - Groups can now be tagged with custom attributes.
 Read more in the :ref:`Managing Users and Groups <manage_users>` guide.

 Advanced Control and Monitoring of Virtual Infrastructure